RediSearch/RediSearch/DESIGN.md

 ## Document and result ranking

 Each document entered to the engine using `FT.ADD`, has a user assigned rank, between 0 and 1.0.
-This is used in combination with TF-IDF weighting of each word, to rank the results.
+This is used in combination with [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) scoring of each word, to rank the results.

 As an optimization, each inverted index hit is encoded with TF*Document_rank as its score, and only IDF is applied during searches.
 This may change in the future.